pseudonoma/luria/README.md

 `saveAs` argument in either of the `wrangle_` functions.

 In pipeline mode, `run_fluxxer()`, `plot_fluxxer()`, and
-`export_mutrates()` automatically processes the appropriate input files by project, meaning for example that the file pair `fluctest1_unpooled.output.csv` and `fluctest1_pooled.output.csv` is understood to belong to the same dataset and are processed together.
+`export_mutrates()` automatically process the appropriate input files by project, meaning for example that the file pair `fluctest1_unpooled.output.csv` and `fluctest1_pooled.output.csv` is understood to belong to the same dataset and are processed together.